marafathussain/ML_book_easy/chapters/chapter2.md

 **Why it matters:**

 Python treats "BRCA1" and "brca1" as completely different strings.
-If you're filtering for "BRCA1", you'll miss any entries recorded as "brca1".
+If you're filtering for "BRCA1", you will miss any entries recorded as "brca1".

 **Solutions:**